openstax/css-manipulate/docs.md

 - `::before` or `::before(1)` : adds a new child element before the existing content
 - `::inside` or `::inside(1)` : wraps all children of this element into this new element
 - `::outside` or `::outside(1)` : wraps the current element with this new element
-- `::for-each-descendant(1, '> .selector .of.descendants > .to-match')` : creates a new child element in the current element for each element that is matched by the selector and changes the context to be the matched element
+- `::for-each(1, descendant, '> .selector .of.descendants > .to-match')` : creates a new child element in the current element for each element that is matched by the selector and changes the context to be the matched element
   - any sub pseudo-class selectors are used to filter the selector that was matched
   - any sub pseudo-element selectors are used to continue constructing elements